 - Gather information.
-During this step, the main aim of the team is to understand the purpose of the project.
+During this step, the main aim of your team is to understand the purpose of a project.
 Team members collect project data and concepts and try to understand the project scope.
 They analyze budget, risks, costs, and other issues, visit sites, and study various project documents.

 - Determine and analyze the function of a project.
-First of all, the team identifies the primary and secondary functions of the project.
+First of all, your team identifies the primary and secondary functions of the project.
 Next, team members should determine value-mismatched functions to improve them.